sighupio/fury-distribution/README.md

 ## Contributing

-If you wish to contribute please read the [Contributing Guidelines](docs/contributing).
+If you wish to contribute please read the [Contributing Guidelines][contributing].

 ## CNCF Certified 🎓